The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 There are also herbal remedies that help in inducing labor and shortening the contractions’ duration, such as cinnamon or raspberry teas.

-Organic tea also provides the body with antioxidants, which remove free radicals that act as a precursor to diseases.
+Organic tea also provides the body with antioxidants, which remove free radicals that are a precursor to diseases.

 Peppermint is also popular for increasing the breast milk supply in mothers.